etnetera-activate/snowplow-gcp-template/README.md

 ## Use this template

 Edit `./gcloud-config.sh` .
-Replace PRIJECTID, SERVICEACCOUNT and you can change ZONE and REGION if you wish.
+Replace PROJECTID and SERVICEACCOUNT.
+You can change ZONE and REGION if you wish.
+The region should have dataflow endpoint (https://cloud.google.com/dataflow/docs/concepts/regional-endpoints)

 Then run `./gcloud-config.sh`.
-This script will:
+This script will do most of the work:

 1. Prepare some config files and start/stop script for ETL.
 2. Create all pubsub topics and subscribers